From MozillaZine Knowledge Base

 You can do a clean reinstall of Firefox as follows:

-- Download the Firefox installer from mozilla.org (or from here) and save it to your desktop or other location.
+- Use any browser to download the Firefox installer from mozilla.org (or from here) and save it to your desktop or other location.
 (Avoid unofficial download sites.)

 - Delete the Firefox installation directory (On Windows, this is typically the C:\Program Files\Mozilla Firefox or C:\Program Files(x86)\Mozilla Firefox folder that contains "firefox.exe" and other Firefox program files and folders).